How to Become Debt-Free ... and What It's Like

 Living beneath your means also involves resisting the urge to increase your expenses when you receive a raise or promotion.
 It's OK to spend some of that extra cash on yourself and your family, but a significant portion should help pad your retirement savings.

 In some cases, you may need to take on a part-time job or side hustle to temporarily put your income above your expenses.
 Once you get your expenses below the income from your main job, you can leave the part-time job or use it to help pad your savings.

 Though you're aiming for a debt-free lifestyle, you can still use credit cards to reap reward points.
 In fact, with careful use, credit card rewards can even become profitable.

 The key is to pay off the entire credit card balance by the due date every month.
-Doing so will ensure you pay off the debt within the interest grace period, meaning you’ll still get all your credit card rewards, but the credit card company won’t apply any interest charges.
+This will ensure you pay off the debt within the interest grace period, meaning you'll still get all your credit card rewards, but the credit card company won't apply any interest charges.

 Responsible credit card use will also help you maintain a good credit score just in case you ever find yourself in a financial situation where a loan is the only solution.

 An emergency fund covers you when the unforeseen crops up, like an unexpected auto or home repair, a medical emergency or even a loss of income.

 Using the budget you've created, channel extra money into a savings account until you have enough to cover three to six months of living expenses.
 This emergency fund will help you weather a financial storm without resorting to a credit card.